 Discernment counseling explores what happened to the relationship (because presumably it was good at one time or it never would have developed).
 It asks each partner to consider their role (it usually takes two) and what they can change.
 It brings up the possibility of the impact on children if there is a role that children could play.

 The person who is considering leaving generally needs to be the person who decides they at least want to explore whether they make sense as a couple and want the relationship to continue.
 The discernment process can help couples who may choose to separate to at least realize what they could do better in future relationships and how to separate more amicably.
-Often to the disappointment of the person who wants to stay in the relationship, discernment counseling needs to be low pressure, or it tends to not work, is just an extension of what the couple is already in disagreement about at home and wastes the client’s time.
+Often to the disappointment of the person who wants to stay in the relationship, discernment counseling often focuses more on the person who is considering divorce, as it only takes one person to permanently end a long-term relationship.

 |Have questions, call 614.327.1600 or contact us|